Loading

 Entitlement fees, engineering studies, architectural drawings, attorney time, and litigation costs — for a project that is now years into a court process with no clear resolution.
 The land carries at market rate while the dispute plays out.
 A counterproposal of 40 homes suggests the original warehouse program may never be built.

 Industrial zoning is a starting point, not an answer.
-RealClear AI tells you what the zoning doesn't.
+RealClear tells you what the zoning doesn't.

 Event Timeline